-A road trip in South Africa is the ideal way to explore the country.
-South Africa has a good infrastructure of roads and plenty of sights to during a long road trip.
-For us, it was our first introduction to Sub-saharan Africa and our first destination to go on safari.
+A road trip through South Africa is the ideal way to explore the country.
+South Africa has a good infrastructure of roads and plenty of sights during a long road trip.
+It was our first introduction to Sub-saharan Africa and our first destination for safari.

 We arrived in South Africa bright-eyed and excited to embark on an epic South African road trip.
-The Cape of Africa contains vast and diverse landscapes that are unlike any other place on earth.
-In Kruger National Park we spotted lions and elephants, the Drakensberg Mountain found us peering over 3,000-foot cliffs, and Hermanus brought us face to face with great white sharks.
+The Cape of Africa contains vast and diverse landscapes, unlike any other place on Earth.
+In Kruger National Park, we spotted lions and elephants, the Drakensberg Mountains found us peering over 3,000-foot cliffs, and Hermanus brought us face-to-face with great white sharks.

-There is so much to see in South Africa that even with three months it’s unlikely we ever stood a chance to see it all.
+There is so much to see in South Africa that you’ll unlikely see it all even in three months.
 In this South Africa road trip guide, we’ll hit the main points of interest.
-We suggest you pick and choose what is of most interest to you, in the amount of time you have!
+We suggest you pick and choose what is most interesting to you regarding your time!

 The Ultimate South Africa Road Trip Guide